-8.8.
-Wearing of masks at the workplace: Employers must ensure that all on-site personnel, including employees, suppliers and contractors, wear a mask properly and other necessary personal protective equipment6 properly at all times at the workplace, except during activities that require masks to be removed7.
+- 8.11.
+Wearing of masks at the workplace: Employers must ensure that all onsite personnel, including employees, suppliers and contractors, wear a mask properly and other necessary personal protective equipment6 properly at all times at the workplace, except during activities that require masks to be removed7.
 Employers must ensure that they have sufficient masks for all employees, factoring in the need to replace masks due to workplace conditions (e.g. humidity).
-Where possible, employers should consider improving the working environment for employees to enable them to sustain the wearing of masks.
+Where possible, employers should consider improving the working environment for employees to enable them to sustain the wearing of masks. - 8.12.
+Observing good personal hygiene: Employers should encourage their employees to observe good personal hygiene, e.g. wash their hands regularly and refrain from touching their faces.